TESZTALANY/CipherCrusader/README.md

 - `remove`: Removes an entry from the database.
 - `get`: Retrieves the credentials for a specific website.
 - `list`: Lists all websites for which the user has stored credentials in the database.
+- `resetpw`: Resets the master password after authenticating the user.
 - `exit`: Encrypts the database and exits the program.
 - `help`: Lists all available commands and their functions.